ARMOR Doppler Weather Radar: History

 This radar was originally a National Weather Service (NWS) local warning radar (WSR-74C) installed in 1977.
 It was refurbished and upgraded to Pulse-Doppler capabilities in 1991.
 When the NEXRAD network replaced previous NWS radars, it was donated to the UAH Department of Atmospheric Science in 2002 and upgraded to dual-polarimetry using the SIGMET Antenna Mounted Receiver in the fall 2004.

-Baron Radar division of Baron Services, Inc., Huntsville, AL, upgraded the transmitter in 2005 to a 350 kW solid state VHDD-350C transmitter.
+Baron Radar division of Baron Services, Inc., Huntsville, AL, upgraded the transmitter in 2005 to a 350 kW VHDD-350C Magnetron transmitter with a solid state modulator.
 In the fall of 2006, a high performance Seavey dual-polarization antenna and Orbit pedestal were purchased for ARMOR by the same company and made fully functional by the end of October.

 ARMOR is the first dual polarimetric radar used in broadcast television news, and one of the first systems of its type open for educational use to a public university, The University of Alabama in Huntsville (UAH).